Rigid analytic Stein algebraic groups are affine: Finite vector bundles on an abelian scheme

 \begin{corollary} Suppose that the scheme $S$ quasi-compact and that there is an integer $m \ge 1$ vanishing on $S$.
 Then, the functor

 is an equivalence of categories.
 Furthermore,

-\begin{enumerate} \item the functor $\rho$ preserves direct sums, tensor products, internal homs, symmetric and exterior powers, and is compatible with arbitrary base change; \item if $V$ is a unipotent vector bundle of rank $r$, then $\rho_V$ factors through $A[m^{r}]$; \item if $V$ is an extension of constant vector bundles, then $\rho_V$ factors through $A[m]$. \end{enumerate} \end{corollary}
+\begin{enumerate} \item it preserves direct sums, tensor products, internal homs, symmetric and exterior powers, and is compatible with arbitrary base change; \item if $V$ is a unipotent vector bundle of rank $r$, then $\rho_V$ factors through $A[m^{r}]$; \item if $V$ is an extension of constant vector bundles, then $\rho_V$ factors via $A[m]$. \end{enumerate} \end{corollary}